partiallyordered/postman-migration/Proposal.md

 Postman limits users to the functionality provided in [its sandbox](https://learning.postman.com/docs/writing-scripts/script-references/postman-sandbox-api-reference/).
 It is difficult at best to leverage the wider ecosystem of tools and libraries available to a normal development environment or programming language.
 Some examples:
+- In Mowali it was not feasible to write some tests using Postman, due to reliance on external libraries to set Kubernetes system state, or access SFTP directories.
 - In Mowali it was necessary to use a branch of newman in order to use more than one TLS certificate.
 - Postman does not support websockets and therefore cannot utilise, for example, [this PR](https://github.com/mojaloop/sdk-scheme-adapter/pull/185).